 CSAGSI member volunteers continue to collect, catalog, and with a plan of indexing, member and non member donations of Denni Hlasatel Obituaries.

 CSAGSI continues to seek donations of Dennis Hlasatel Obituaries.
 So far, we have collected and indexed over 8,000 obituaries.
 They can be viewed at the Paul Nemecek Collection in the Riverside Library.
 Check back for progress updates.

 Would you like to donate?
 Do you have a question?
 Contact: firstname.lastname@example.org

 Research Library Volunteers

 On the days that CSAGSI volunteers staff the research library, members and non members visit and receive help with their genealogy searches.
 When we find some new family data for our own tree we have a sense of accomplishment.
 That is also true when we help some one else do the same thing.
 Research library volunteers also have a chance to discover new places to search, just by being around and working with the other library volunteers.
-Volunteers are available at our Collections Room on Tuesdays and Thursdays from 10 AM to 2 PM, and on the second and fourth Saturday of each month (same time).
+Volunteers are available at our Collections Room on Tuesdays and Thursdays from 10 AM to 2 PM.

 If you are interested in volunteering - email: email@example.com

 The Riverside Library not only houses the CSAGSI Collection.
 It hosts its own genealogy programs and offers other resources and assistance for family genealogy researchers.

 As a non-profit, CSAGSI relies on donations to help accomplish our mission.
 The projects we take on - the indexing of over 116,000 burial records at Bohemian National Cemetery or the translation of the Rudolf Bubenicek book - require additional funds and LOTS of volunteer time.
 Please consider a contribution to our great society or become a volunteer on one of our committees.